 All parents are recommended to regularly use our website.
 It contains all our back dated newsletters and has a range of information and links.

-The School will maintain it’s open door policy with both parents and the class teacher will be available to discuss any issues by phone or meeting.
+The School will maintain its open door policy with both parents and the class teacher will be available to discuss any issues by phone or meeting.

 Where the address of a non-resident parent is unknown, the School will inform the resident parent that the non-resident parent is entitled to be involved in their child's education and ask that information is passed on to them where possible/appropriate.